Landing the perfect job

 "When I'm out in the field or in the workshop, I apply so much that I learned at TAFE.
 All the additional information I got from my teachers about their stories and their industry experiences, I can also relate it back to what I do at work.
 It's really helpful."

-Rach, 21, said there are a lot of opportunities for people with trade skills.
+Rach has worked in Queensland and Western Australia and is taking her skills overseas to work in Canada.
+She said there are a lot of opportunities for people with trade skills.

 According to Australian labour market data, just one per cent of automotive and engineering trades workers are women.
 While apprenticeships are more popular among men, Rach said girls and women should absolutely pick the pathway.